Archive for 2011

 Snowpocalypse, Oklahoma style

 I know we don't get as much snow as some places, but come on.
 Misery is misery.
 It's eight degrees with snow like tiny ice pellets.
 Winds 30-40 mph, pelting any foolishly exposed skin raw within seconds.
-I don't even know what the wind chill factor is, but it's definitely well below zero.
-As the leading edge of the snow passed through last night, we had thunder and lightning because a severe storm from the south collided with a snow storm from the north.
-Apparently the Gulf of Mexico and Canada are having a turf war right on top of us.
+I don't even know what the wind chill factor is,.

 Tuesday, February 1, 2011